sigfredonin/react-app-princeps-puzzle/README.md

 It uses method *canChange()* to determine if the lights state permits the light associated with the pressed button to change.
 It uses method *mask()* to select the individual light in the state and an XOR (exclusive OR) operation to flip its state.

+The method *canChange()* returns *True* if the selected light is the leftmost light (*lightIndex* is zero), or if shifting the bit representing the selected light's left neighbor into the low order position results in a b'00000001'.
+The shift can only result in this value if the left neighbor of the selected light is ON and all the lights to its left are OFF.

 The method *presses()* calls *press()* for a sequence of button presses, then shows the resulting lights state.
 It would not be used in a microcontroller based game.

 The method *game()* resets the lights, then runs a sequence of button presses.